utterances/metroBPMapp/README.md

 MetroBPM uses microphone on your devices only for tempo detection, it does not record any audio.
 It does not collect any data from you.
 Any setting and configuration are saved to your devices only.

 ### Version History
+*1.0.4*
+- Metronome and Tempo Detection can now run in the background with Live Activity on your Lock Screen
+- Dynamic Island (iPhone 14 Pro and later), and watchOS Smart Stack support
+- Refined Zoomed mode to detect smaller tempo range
+- Frequently used tempo are now saved as home screen app shortcuts, accessible by tap-hold the app icon
+- Additional metronome sound

 *1.0.3*
 - iOS 18: add detect tempo shortcut to Control Center + Lock Screen
 - Tempo graph can now be zoomed dynamically